|Pilot 2nd Lt. Vernal J. Bird, O-750321 (MIA / KIA, BR) Midvale, UT

 Assigned to the 5th Air Force, 3rd Bombardment Group, 13th Bombardment Squadron.
 No known nickname or nose art.
 When lost, engines R-2600-23 serial numbers 42-154416 and 42-154482.
 Weapon serial numbers unknown.

-On March 12, 1944 one of thirty-six A-20s that took off from Nadzab Airfield No. 4 (APO 713, Unit 1) on a low level strike against Boram Airfield west of Wewak.
-Over the target, this aircraft and A-20G 42-86618 lagging behind the formation while making their strafing run over the target.
+On March 12, 1944 took off from Nadzab Airfield No. 4 (APO 713, Unit 1) piloted by 2nd Lt.
+Vernal J. Bird as one of thirty-six A-20s on a low level strike against Boram Airfield west of Wewak.
+Over the target, this aircraft and A-20G 42-86618 lagging behind the formation while making their strafing runs.
 Last seen halfway down the run.
 When this aircraft failed to return it was officially declared Missing In Action (MIA).

-In fact, this A-20 crashed into a hillside near Numoirum (Numoikum) to the southwest of Wewak.
+In fact, this A-20 crashed into a forested hillside near Numoirum (Numoikum) to the southwest of Wewak.

 Between 2001-2016, American recovery teams have vistied this crash site on at least three occasions: